For Writers Young and Old

 Bestselling YA author Robin LaFever also has amazing writing posts on her blog and instagram.
 I really like her thoughts on character and the writing process.

-For online discussion boards and community and resources:
+For online discussion boards, in-person and virtual events, and community and resources:

 www.absolutewrite.com